krishaamer/green-filter-research/research/literature/fintech.md

 -   Priscila Azevedo Rocha, Akshat Rathi and Todd Gillespie (2022) suggests “So far, most ESG investing is in the stock market.
 But the the \$22 trillion corporate bond market, where mature global companies such as Chanel go to borrow money from investors, has a particularly powerful role to play.
 Companies rely on debt much more than they do on stocks.”

 -   Green Bonds ESG data needs to be visualized Passive Investing Why focus on PI instead of daily investing like Robinhood?

+-   257 billion USD worth of green bonds issues annually in 2019, expected to reach 1 trillion usd by 2030 (**macaskillThereGreenPremium2021?**)

+-   China has the 2nd largest green bond market in the world; buyers are looking for green bond certification to reduce yield spread, meaning the price of the green bond is becoming more similar to the price of a ‘regular’ bond (**liWhereGreenBond2022?**)

+-   Chinese green bond market is growing fast (**pengManagingFinancingCosts2022?**)

 ### Community Investing {#community-investing}